timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-policy.md

 TimescaleDB and Grafana][flightaware] and [How I power a (successful) crypto trading bot with TimescaleDB][crypto-bot].

-Detailed information on continuous aggregates and real-time aggregation can be found in the [continuous aggregates docs][continuous-aggregates].
+For detailed information on continuous aggregates and real-time aggregation, see the [continuous aggregates section][continuous-aggregates].

 [flightaware]: https://blog.timescale.com/blog/how-flightaware-fuels-flight-prediction-models-with-timescaledb-and-grafana/
 [crypto-bot]: https://blog.timescale.com/blog/how-i-power-a-successful-crypto-trading-bot-with-timescaledb/